 Lemon syrup is the same as simple syrup except you’re using fresh lemon juice instead of water.
 The final syrup has a bright lemony flavor with just the right amount of sweetness.
 You can also use limes to make lime syrup or passion fruit to make a passion fruit simple syrup.

 Most lemon simple syrup recipes use a combination of fresh lemon juice, water and sugar.
-But this recipe uses only lemons and sugar because I want a strong and concentrated lemon flavor, so that when it's mixed with other ingredients like water for lemon made or soda water for homemade lemon soda the lemon flavor is still strong.
+But this homemade simple syrup uses only lemons and sugar because I want a strong and concentrated lemon flavor, so that when it's mixed with other ingredients like water for lemon made or soda water for homemade lemon soda the lemon flavor is still strong.

 How to Make Lemon Simple Syrup